 I’m very pleased with Ironmaster, the quality was a real surprise.
 It feels almost commercial when in use and there are absolutely no rattles.
 I genuinely do forget it’s an adjustable dumbbell – and, after all, is that not the point?

-While I never drop a weight, at the end of a set putting a heavy dumbbell down can result in a bit of a bang.
+While I never drop a weight (note: you might want to check out the best gym flooring for garage solution article too), at the end of a set putting a heavy dumbbell down can result in a bit of a bang.
 Even then the Quick Lock holds tight and there are no rattles.
 I’m really surprised by this – what a tight fit everything is to prevent clangs and rattles.
 Having worked with metal Olympic plates for a while it can be quite noisey in a small garage when every set is followed by a BANG!

 Do yourself a favour and GET SOME OF THESE – the best adjustable dumbbells you can get for a small space!